X-Projetion/X-Projetion/README.md

 ---

-Thank you for visiting my GitHub profile!
-Feel free to reach out if you have any questions or if you'd like to collaborate on a project.
+Thanks for visiting my GitHub profile!
+Feel free to contact me if you have any questions or if you would like to collaborate on a project.